Marketplace coverage & Coronavirus

 - Check if your provider is in-network with your health insurance plan.
 Plans only have to cover the full cost of the vaccine if you get it from an in-network provider.

-- Call your provider's office to ask about any changes you think are incorrect.
+- Call your provider's office to ask about any charges you think are incorrect.
 They may help you better understand the services you got, or realize they made a billing error.

 - Review your “Explanation of Benefits.”
 Report anything suspicious to your insurer.